Electric Construction Equipment Market

 In the secondary research process, various secondary sources were used to identify and collect information for this study.
 Secondary sources included annual reports, press releases, and investor presentations of companies; association [Construction & Mining Equipment Industry Group (CMEIG), Association of Equipment Manufacturers (AEM), Construction & Mining Equipment Industry Group (CMEIG), Association of Equipment Manufacturers (AEM), China Construction Machinery Association (CCMA), Japan Construction Equipment Manufacturers Association (CEMA), Korea Construction Equipment Manufacturers Association (KOCEMA), Construction Equipment Association (CEA), Indian Construction Equipment Manufacturers Association (iCEMA), Indonesia Construction Machinery Association (HAKI), Mining Industry Association of Canada (MIAC), and Earthmoving Equipment Manufacturers Association (EEMA)]; white papers and certified publications; articles from recognized authors, directories, and databases; and articles from recognized associations and government publishing sources.

-Secondary research was used to obtain key information about the industry’s value chain, the overall pool of key players, market classification and segmentation according to industry trends to the bottom-most level, regional markets, and key developments from the market and technology-oriented perspectives.
+Secondary research was used to obtain key information about the industry’s value chain, the overall pool of key players, market classification and segmentation according to industry trends down to the bottom-most level, regional markets, and key developments from market- and technology-oriented perspectives.

 Primary Research

 Extensive primary research was conducted after acquiring an understanding of the electric construction equipment market through secondary research.
-Primary interviews were conducted with market experts from the demand (electric construction equipment manufacturers) and supply (battery and drivetrain suppliers and others) sides across Asia Pacific, Europe, and the Americas.
+Primary interviews were conducted with market experts from the electric construction equipment manufacturers across Asia Pacific, Europe, and the Americas.
 Primary data was collected through questionnaires, emails, and telephonic interviews.
 Various departments within organizations, including sales, operations, and administration, were requested to provide a holistic viewpoint in the report while canvassing primaries.

-After interacting with industry participants, brief sessions were conducted with experienced independent consultants to reinforce the findings from the primaries.
-This, along with the opinions of in-house subject matter experts, led to the findings delineated in the rest of this report.
+After interacting with industry participants, brief sessions were held with experienced independent consultants to reinforce the findings from the primary research.
+This, along with the opinions of in-house subject-matter experts, led to the findings outlined in the remainder of this report.

 To know about the assumptions considered for the study, download the pdf brochure